Rapptz/discord.py/docs/api.rst

 .. function:: on_raw_reaction_clear_emoji(payload)

-    Called when a message has a specific reaction removed from it.
+    Called when a specific reaction is removed from a message.
 Unlike :func:`on_reaction_clear_emoji` this is called regardless of the state of the internal message cache.

     This requires :attr:`Intents.reactions` to be enabled.